maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-66.md

     Primary->>Network: Broadcast block to network
 ```

-To expand a bit more on it, the `miner` module triggers a new block production and sends the block to be signed to the consensus engine under certain conditions mentioned below:
+The `miner` module triggers a new block production and sends the block to be signed to the consensus engine under certain conditions mentioned below:
 1. The block is full (i.e. the transactions included in the block fully occupy the gas limit of that block).
 2. The block building time (2s for primary) has been completed.
 During the block building loop (when it tries to execute as many transactions as possible), if the window is completed, it interrupts the execution and sends the partially built block to consensus for sealing and signing.
 3. There are no more valid transactions to execute.